 Step 2: Get a Sample Financing Statement from Your Dealership

-During this step, there are two things you are going to want the dealer to include on the sample financing statement.
-Have the dealership list “or similar” next to your vehicle choice and write down the highest possible interest rate you could potentially receive.
+During this step, there are two things you're going to want the dealer to include on the sample financing statement.
+Have the dealership list "or similar" next to your vehicle choice and write down the highest possible interest rate you could potentially receive.

-The reason for this is that the process of getting approved with the court can take some time.
+The reason for this is that the process of getting approved with the court during Chapter 13 can take some time.
 The car you had your eye on may be gone by the time you get the green light.
 Also, your motion can be rendered invalid if the interest rate you actually qualify for is higher than the one listed on your sample statement.
-Taking these two precautions will prevent you from having to start the process over if things go wrong.
+Taking these two precautions prevents you from having to start the process over if things go wrong.

 Step 3: Take the Statement to Your Trustee

 Next, you need to take your sample financing statement to your court-appointed trustee.
 They will measure how much debt you're taking on against the potential impact it will have on your Chapter 13 repayment plan.

 You will be asked to complete some paperwork for the trustee.
 Most of it will deal with the reasons why you need a vehicle.
 You need to be able to show the court that getting the car is necessary.